nlouie/EC521_Fitbit/docs/final_report.md

 **Click the link below and look at your URL header for the code=..., then paste that into fitbit.CODE**

-1. First, Click the below Authorization URL:
+1. First, Click the below Authorization URL and login to your Fitbit Account:

 `https://www.fitbit.com/oauth2/authorize?response_type=code&client_id=228349&redirect_uri=https%3A%2F%2Fjudgementalmom.com%2Ffitbit&scope=activity%20heartrate%20location%20nutrition%20profile%20settings%20sleep%20social%20weight&expires_in=604800`